 I have done many forms of yoga along the way – Sivananda, Iynengar, Kundalini and many years of Ashtanga.
 A turning point for me was doing an intensive Yoga Mind course, with Ade Belcham, and studying the Yoga Sutras for the first time.
 I realised that it doesn’t matter in yoga how flexible you are or what difficult poses you can do.
 Yoga is just a way of preparing you for meditation.
 It’s all about the mind.
 If you are touching your toes and thinking about your shopping list, you are not really doing good yoga.
 That very stiff person who cannot touch their toes, but is totally concentrated on their breathing and physical sensations is doing much better yoga!
 I followed this up with a Mindfulness course, with Sue Weston, and I try to bring that mindful attention to all of my practice.

 My teacher training is in Sivananda Yoga, and I love the way that Sivananda embraces the whole of yoga, not just the physical aspects.
 Meditation, self-inquiry, philosophy, chanting and relaxation are just as important.

-I have been a Career Development Practitioner for 21 years, training at the University of East London to complete a Diploma in Career Guidance and later a Masters in Career Development and Management.
+I have also been a Career Development Practitioner for 22 years, training at the University of East London to complete a Diploma in Career Guidance and later a Masters in Career Development and Management.
 It was an inspiring course, and I have always loved working the career sector.
 When I sit with clients and talk to them about their dreams, fears, barriers and hopes, I feel so privileged and can hardly believe that someone would pay me to do such an interesting job.

 I am a member of the Career Development Institute and a Registered Career Development Professional.